rocchdi/fastapi-and-mysql/README.md

 ```
 pip install -r requirements.txt
 ```
-Copy  all files in the projet root , the .py files (the code) and also the .csv files (netflix data) in your machine.
+Copy the main.py file (see fastapi_mysql folder)
+The Mysql database container is supposed to be running in your machine and the Netflix database created and populated.

 To run the API :
 ```
 uvicorn main:apimysql --reload
 ```